Have you ever left a website because it was difficult to use?

-I’ll get straight to the point — if your website isn’t user-friendly, it will never succeed.
-That’s why website usability needs to be a top priority in 2020.
+The same applies to your website.
+If your website isn’t user-friendly, it will never succeed.
+That’s why website usability needs to be a top priority.

 Once they go, they’re gone: 88% of online users are unlikely to return to a website after a bad experience.

-That’s my inspiration for writing this guide.
-I want to show you the best practices you need to follow in 2020 to make your site user friendly.
+That’s our inspiration for writing this guide.
+We want to show you the best practices you need to follow to make your site user friendly.
 Follow along and make sure these principles are applied to your website.

 Optimize for mobile devices

-This should go without saying, but surprisingly, I still find myself landing on websites that haven’t been optimized for mobile users.
+This should go without saying but, surprisingly, we still find ourselves landing on websites that haven’t been optimized for mobile users.

 When someone is browsing from a desktop computer, it’s easy for them to click nearly anywhere on the screen.
 On a desktop, there’s nothing wrong with putting your CTA or other clickable items in a corner.

-As you can see from this graphic, this makes it challenging for people to reach certain areas of their screens.
+As you can see from this graphic, there are better places on the screen to interact with one hand.
 If you have buttons in those red zones, it’s going to frustrate people on your mobile website.

 It’s uncomfortable for them to try and reach the corners, and they might even click on something else by mistake.
 If they navigate to the wrong page, it’s going to be frustrating, since it adds steps to their process.